-Imogen Napper completed an undergraduate degree in biomedical science and a master’s degree in biotechnology, and is currently finalising her PhD in marine science.
-Imogen has spent her PhD working with Professor Richard Thompson in the University’s International Marine Litter Research Unit and has been awarded a prestigious scholarship to advance her research into microplastics found in the marine environment.
+Dr Imogen Napper completed an undergraduate degree in biomedical science and a master’s degree in biotechnology, and has recently finalised her PhD in marine science.
+Imogen spent her PhD working with Professor Richard Thompson in the University’s International Marine Litter Research Unit and was awarded a prestigious scholarship to advance her research into microplastics found in the marine environment.

 Find out more about Imogen's work

 Influencing a sea-change against plastic pollution in the marine environment

 “When I was in primary school we held a charity balloon release.
 Sixty balloons were released, however, only five got returned and one even made its way to France.
 And this got me thinking, what happened to the other fifty-five balloons, especially if they were dropping into the ocean?
 This sparked my curiosity.
 This curiosity didn’t disappear.”